 - Using custom automation scripts extract metadata from XML files and apply automatically while ingesting from a hot folder

-- Pull metadata from an external system or a database and using Zoom Metadata Web API apply post-ingest.
+- Pull metadata from an external system or a database and using Zoom Metadata API to apply metadata post-ingest.

 - Automatically apply embedded metadata in the XMP section inside file formats that support XMP such as PSD, AI, JPG, PNG etc.

 - Using or Data Migration service which includes our Data Migration App for automated batching of large file set.
 Note this needs a statement of work (SoW).